mandifrances/RaftPMExerciseMLipka/README.md

 ## Deliverable
 - [ ] 1.
 Draft a kick off agenda that you may propose for kick off meeting(s) with the stakeholders.
 The first week of the project will comprise of kick-off meetings with your team and the client team.
-([ ]) 2.
+- [ ] 2.
 Create a GitHub Public Repository to manage the product development.
-[x] 3.
+- [ ] 3.
 The kick off agenda from (1) should be in the README.md file of the repo.
 Define all sprint ceremonies including the structure and output for each ceremony in the README.
-[x] 4.
+- [ ] 4.
 Setup boards and create issues for Sprint 0.
 The sprint duration will be two weeks.
-[x] 5.
+- [ ] 5.
 Enable Zenhub (https://www.zenhub.com/) -- It is free for public repositories.
 We will view Zenhub via the Google Chrome Plugin
-[x] 6.
+- [ ] 6.
 Provide write access to the repository to the following folks: omnipresent07, shubhi-raft, and turbomarc